 This is where Grammarly comes in.
 Simply copy and paste your work into the app (available for desktop or on the web): within moments, grammatical errors will be pointed out to you along with the reasons why.

-Running your work through Grammarly before submission is so easy that it’d become second nature to you in no time.
+Running your work through Grammarly before a submission is so easy that it’d become second nature to you in no time.

 I’m sure that we’ve all felt like screaming while working on an assignment.
 There’s simply so much relevant information that it makes your head spin.
 Compiling everything into a word document can be painstaking and so, so frustrating.
 ARGH.